fugatto/fugatto.github.io/index.md

 </table>

 **Plots with CLAP Scores for the Weighted Combination of events with ComposableART**<br>

+Each plot shows the CLAP score for each instruction, or event, given the weight of that instruction.

 <div style="overflow: scroll; width: 100%; height: 500px; border: 1px solid #ccc;">
   <img src="composable_guidance_weighted_combination.png" style="transform: scale(3); transform-origin: top left;" alt="Zoomed Image">